corinnai/tech264-docker/README.md

     ![alt text](images/docker-compose-seeded.jpg)

-- Optional:
-    - Add a 'sleep' command within your command line to give the database time to be ready for seeding.
-        ```bash
-        command: sh -c "sleep 10 && node seeds/seed.js && npm start"
-        ```
 ## Step 6 : automatically seed the database
 1. Open docker-compose.yml and update the command section under the app service: